University of Pittsburgh, Pittsburgh, Pennsylvania, USA

 Richard Gralla, MD.
 Albert Einstein College of Medicine

 Kenneth Koch, MD.
-Wake Forest University School of Medicine
+Wake Forest School of Medicine

 Charles Oman, PhD.
 Massachusetts Institute of Technology